Remembering Lives Lost on the Job

 “If you think of the thousands of workers and families affected just in the three decades we’ve been observing Day of Mourning, it’s overwhelming.
 Each of those workers was a unique individual with likes and dislikes, favourite t-shirts, good and bad habits, goofy jokes, irritations, plans and loves.
 So on Day of Mourning we join with our Threads of Life families to honour and remember those individuals.”

-Let us also acknowledge the risk and sacrifice involved in keeping the province running in the midst of a pandemic, and express our deep gratitude to all the essential workers in high-risk workplaces right now.
+At this time, let us also acknowledge the risk and sacrifice involved in keeping the province running in the midst of a pandemic, and express our deep gratitude to all the essential workers in high-risk workplaces right now.